black and white bed linen

 Communion to the Sick

-Bringing the Sacrament to the sick, ensuring the healing & sustaining grace of the Eucharist.
+In this sacred service, our priests and ministers bring the Blessed Sacrament to the bedside of the sick, ensuring the healing and sustaining grace of the Eucharist.